• Skip to primary navigation

 It’s hard to find someone who isn’t a fan of potatoes so this is one of my go-to recipes whenever we have guests over as well.
 As they’re naturally gluten-free and vegan, it caters to everyone.
 Perfectly crunchy on the outside but soft and fluffy on the inside, these herb potatoes compliment pretty much any meal!

-These rosemary baked potatoes are so easy to make as they don’t take a ton of ingredients and will quickly be a staple for you as well.
+These rosemary roasted potatoes are so easy to make as they don’t take a ton of ingredients and will quickly be a staple for you as well.
 In fact, it’s so simple that after a couple of goes, you’ll be able to make it without a recipe.

 • Super easy – these are incredibly easy roast potatoes to make.